 |THIRD SEMESTER||Credit Hours|

 Transition Nursing Applicants:

-Interested licensed practical nurses must take the NLN Foundation of Nursing test and receive a score of 55 percentile or higher.
-A non-refundable fee for this exam must be paid to the Business Office prior to scheduling your test appointment.
-For more information on the test, click here (scroll down to the bottom of the page to view the NLN information video).
+Interested licensed practical nurses must take the NLN Foundation of Nursing exam (NACE-I) and receive a score of 55 percentile or higher.
+A non-refundable fee of $60 for this exam must be paid to the Business Office prior to scheduling your exam appointment.
+For more information about the exam, including the topics covered, number of questions, and other details, please click here.
 To schedule an appointment for the NLN Foundation of Nursing test, click here to access the online NLN exam appointment form.
 This online form is the ONLY way to schedule an exam appointment.
 Students will receive email confirmation of the scheduled exam appointment.
 Opportunities to take the NLN exam are as follows.